rtansf/quantum/README.md

 1. How much dollar volume did product, P1 produce in the last n months, n days, n hours, n minutes?
 2. What was the total quantity purchased for product, P1 on 2018-04-11 bewteen 21:00 and 23:00?

-We will first define Quantum's DDL to process our data set as shown below:
+We will first define Quantum's DDL stored in a file 'myagg.yml' to process our data set as shown below:
 ```
    myagg:
       data_source:
          type: csv
          path: transactions.csv
-      redis:
-         host: localhost
-         port: 6379
       data_type: transaction
       dimensions:
-         - ProductId
+         - ProductId      time:
-      time:
          - year
          - month
          - day